UPDATE:

 Basley

-or Mike McKendrick; CLARINET: Jimmie Noone or Stump Evans; TUBA:
+or Mike McKendrick; CLARINET: Jimmie Noone (most likely)

-William “Bass” Moore; SAXOPHONE: Horace Diemer; CORNET: Alex Calamese,
+William “Bass” Moore; SAXOPHONE: Horace Diemer; CORNET:

-or Bernie Young; TROMBONE: Eddie Vincent or Preston Jackson.
-Or none of
+Tommy Ladnier; TROMBONE: Eddie Vincent or Preston

 |